canonical/sphinx-docs-starter-pack/docs/how-to/set-up-sitemaps.rst

 ------------------------------

 Sphinx sitemap uses a configurable URL scheme to set language and version options for your documentation.
-Default configuration provided by the starter pack uses:
+If you have no languages and no versions in your URL, add the following to your `conf.py` file:

 .. code-block::

     sitemap_url_scheme = "{link}"

+Note that this is the default configuration provided by the starter pack.

 To add versioning, this can be done manually, or you can read the version from the RTD instance.
 To implement a manual version: